-The Statement of Accounts summarises the fund's transactions for the 2011/12 financial year and its position at year-end as at 31 March 2012.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in United Kingdom 2011/12 which is based on International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The Statement of Accounts summarises the Fund's transactions for the 2012/13 financial year and its position at year-end as at 31 March 2013.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in United Kingdom 2012/13 which is based on International Financial Reporting Standards (IFRS), as amended for the UK public sector.

-The accounts summarise the transactions of the fund and report the net assets available to pay pension benefits.
+The accounts summarise the transactions of the Fund and report the net assets available to pay pension benefits.
 They do not take account of obligations to pay pensions and benefits which fall due after the end of the financial year.
-The actuarial present value of promised retirement benefits, valued on an International Accounting Standard (IAS) 19 basis, is disclosed in note 31 of these accounts.
+The actuarial present value of promised retirement benefits, value on an International Accounting Standard (IAS) 19 basis, is disclosed in note 30 of these accounts.

-3. Accounting Policies

-Fund Account revenue recognition
+3. Accounting Policies Fund Account revenue recognition